-16 May minority stockholders of a public company be squeezed out?
+May minority stockholders of a public company be squeezed out?
 If so, what steps must be taken and what is the time frame for the process?

-Indian securities laws require that public (or non-controlling) share-holders must hold at least 25 per cent of publicly listed companies.
+Indian securities laws require that public (or non-controlling) shareholders must hold at least 25 per cent of publicly listed companies.
 Coupled with SEBI's mandate to safeguard the interests of minority shareholders, implementing a squeeze out of minority shareholders of a publicly listed company therefore becomes challenging, unless the company is delisted first.

 Voluntary delistings require approval by at least two-thirds of public shareholders and also the stock exchanges.
 The exit price is determined through a reverse book-building methodology.
-The statutory time frame for a voluntary delisting is approximately two months but the actual time frame can be longer by a few weeks.
+The statutory time frame for a voluntary delisting is approximately two to three months, but the actual time frame may vary by a few weeks.

-Post-delisting, to squeeze out any remaining minority share-holders, buyers traditionally relied upon court-approved schemes, selective reductions of capital and share consolidations (to cause the minority to end up holding fractional shares).
+Post-delisting, to squeeze out any remaining minority shareholders, buyers traditionally relied upon court-approved schemes, selective reductions of capital and share consolidations (to cause the minority to end up holding fractional shares).